ethanvillalovoz/ethanvillalovoz.github.io/README.md

    - Every time you push to your GitHub repository, Vercel will automatically rebuild and redeploy your site.

 **Note:**
-Vercel is the recommended way to host Next.js sites, as it supports all Next.js features out of the box, including server-side rendering and API routes.
+Vercel is the recommended and only supported way to host this Next.js site.

 ---